Best Countries To Live In The World >> for a quality lifestyle.

 Best Country Indexes

-Believe us; there are endless indexes and companies that rank places to live.
-The indexes use many factors to come up with a shortlist.
+Believe us; there are endless indices and companies that rank places to live.
+The indexes utilize several factors to compile a shortlist.
 We have looked at all of them, and our favorite is the Legatum Prosperity Index.

 1. Denmark